willogy-team/insights--tensorflow/part6/README.md

 # Tensorflow insights - part 6:

-The VGG block boils down to a sub networks that contains a sequence of convolutional layers and a max-pooling layer.
-Each layer is just connected right after another layer, which is exactly in the same way as all the networks that we used before part 4.
-For that reason, you might not have felt the true advantage of using Tensorflow custom layer/model.
-In this post, we will get familiar with and implement the Inception module which is used by the variants of the Inception network.
-Through it, you will see more the power of using Tensorflow custom layer/model.
+The VGG block boils down to only a sub networks that contains a sequence of convolutional layers and a max-pooling layer.
+Each layer is just connected right after another layer in a consecutive manner, which is exactly in the same way as all the networks that we used before part 4.
+For that reason, you might not have gained the full advantage of using Tensorflow custom layer/model.
+In this post, we will get familiar with the idea of parallel paths and implement the Inception module which is used by the variants of the Inception network.
+To be practical, we will then show you how to implement the Inception-v3 network architecture.
+Throughout this post, you will see a lot more of the power of using Tensorflow custom layer/model.

-## Inception module
+## Inception module [1][2][3]

-"a block of parallel convolutional layers with different sized filters (e.g. 1x1, 3x3, 5x5), and a 3x3 max pooling layer, the results of which are then concatenated."
-[3]

-"current incarnations of the Inception architechture are restricted to filter sizes 1x1, 3x3, 5x5, this decision was based more on convenience rather than necessity" [1]

-"adding an alternative parallel pooling path in each such stage should have additional beneficial effect, too" [1]
+The Inception module is a block of parallel paths each of which contains some convolutional layers or pooling layer.
+The output of the module is made from the combination (more correctly, concatenation) of all the outputs of these paths.
+You can think of the Inception module as a complex high-level layer that is created from many simpler ones (convolution, pooling).
+According to the original paper [1][2][4], the Inception module will help us to create a deeper networks (many layers) but still keep the computation efficiency.

+The convolutional layers inside the Inception module use a kernel size of 1x1, 3x3, 5x5 or 7x7.

-"This is a very simple and powerful architectural unit that allows the model to learn not only parallel filters of the same size, but parallel filters of differing sizes, allowing learning at multiple scale" [3]
+As being pointed out in the paper "Rethinking the Inception Architecture for Computer Vision" [3], "This is a very simple and powerful architectural unit that allows the model to learn not only parallel filters of the same size, but parallel filters of differing sizes, allowing learning at multiple scale".

-## Implementating the class ```InceptionModule``` (naive version)
+## Implement the simple version of the Inception module (class ```InceptionModule```)

 <ins> **Note:** </ins> We will start from the previous state of the code in part 5.